johannes-weigel/country-flags-collection/README.md

   - **Standardized**: Adjusted to a **uniform aspect ratio** (3:2) for consistent display across different flags.

 - **Metadata**:
   A JSON file (`metadata.json`) provides metadata for each country.
 Countries are identified by their **IOC codes** (International Olympic Committee country codes).
-It is parsed from the file [National Olympic Committees](https://stillmed.olympic.org/media/Document%20Library/OlympicOrg/Documents/National-Olympic-Committees/List-of-National-Olympic-Committees-in-IOC-Protocol-Order.pdf) provided by the IOC (from 05/2019).
+It is parsed from the file [National Olympic Committees](https://stillmed.olympic.org/media/Document%20Library/OlympicOrg/Documents/National-Olympic-Committees/List-of-National-Olympic-Committees-in-IOC-Protocol-Order.pdf) provided by the IOC (from 05/2019) with updated names for the European Countries according to the Flags Manual for the Olympic and Paralymic Games Paris 2024.

 - **Naming Convention**:
   Files are named using the country code, style, and orientation, for example: